Analyst Training Program

 Candidates may take additional courses for mental health professionals offered through the Institute’s Public Programs.
 All candidates have the option to continue taking courses in the Analyst Training Program after they have completed the required courses of the first four years.
 Costs for these courses are covered by their ATP tuition.

 This Analyst Training Program Handbook is your guide to the analytic training at the C. G. Jung Institute of Chicago.
 It contains the policies and procedures for the program and is intended to be a guide for your time in the program.
 Matriculated auditors and candidates at all stages, regardless of the date of admission, are required to follow the current handbook.
 If after consulting the Handbook you still have questions, please contact the Director of Training for the ATP.

 Faculty for the Analyst Training Program consists of members of the Chicago Society of Jungian Analysts (CSJA) and highly-regarded guest lecturers (usually for Community Training Weekends).
 To view the entire list of CSJA Members, click here.

 Typically, the Analyst Training Program (ATP) meets Friday through Sunday on the second weekend of the month, September through April, and the third weekend in May.
 Dates are subject to change depending on the calendar year.
 The Program Coordinator can confirm the specific weekends for the upcoming training year.

 We have implemented a Hybrid Model to include five training weekends online (October, November, January, February, and April) and four in-person training weekends (September, December, March, and May).
-Full implementation of the Hybrid Model will begin as soon as it is deemed safe for all to meet in-person; in the meantime, all ATP courses meet via Zoom.

 Below is a sample schedule.
 All times shown in US Central Time (click to enlarge):